nilmtk/nilmtk/README.md

 ##### Installing on Ubuntu like Linux variants (debian based)

 NB: The following procedure is for Ubuntu like Linux variants (debian based).
 Please adapt accordingly for your OS.
 We would welcome installation instructions for other OS as well.
 We would recommend using [Anaconda](https://store.continuum.io/cshop/anaconda/), which bundles togther most of the required packages.
+Please download Anaconda for Python 2.7.x.
+We do not currently support Python 3.
 After installing Anaconda, please do the following:

 - Updating anaconda